 B Corp: Business as a force for good

-The B Corp way – better business
+The B Corp way – going beyond business as usual

 To certify as a B Corp, Pukka is rigorously assessed through our completion of the B Impact Assessment every three years, which captures our ongoing commitment to meet the highest standards of environmental and social performance.
 You can learn what Pukka’s B Corp certification means in practice below.

 Every year, Pukka anonymously surveys employees to better understand gender identity, race/ethnicity, disability status, and other demographic factors to track the diversity of our workforce.
 We have a cross-functional team who have set specific, measurable inclusion and diversity improvement goals and these are reviewed regularly by our Leadership Team.
-We are a member of 1% for the Planet which means giving back 1% of annual sales for the planet (not profit) to environmental and social initiatives.
+We are a member of 1% for the Planet which means giving back 1% of annual sales for the planet to environmental and social projects.
 We have pledged to become an anti-racist organisation.

 Pukka is certified organic, Fair For Life and FairWild and these certifications reflect our commitment to people, plants and planet in our value chain.
 Our Quality assurance team uses third party methodologies to ensure that our products meet our high bar on quality.
 The Pukka customer care team responds to all direct inquiries or complaints within a few days.
 We take care to respect our customers and consumers’ data and privacy ensuring we are GDPR compliant and in line with our privacy charter.
 These are some of the areas we are showing our commitment to being a certified B Corp.
 Visit the official B Corp website to see a full breakdown of Pukka's B Corp score.